MarjorieCelestino/track-time/test/README.md

 * Click the `book` button

 _**Expected outcome:**_
-* You should get a message informing you that the blank field is mandatory
+* You should get a message informing you that the blank field is mandatory _(all fields are mandatory)_

 *Test 010 - Book new task*
 ---------
 * At the home page _(`index.php` file)_, with clock running, click the pause button
 * Click the `+` button _(Book time)_
-* Fill in the form fields
+* Fill in all form fields
 * Click the `book` button

 _**Expected outcome:**_